Baez, Rizzo lead surging Cubs past Padres 6-1 - WTMJ

 TRAINER’S ROOM

-Padres: After Tuesday’s game, Padres manager Jayce Tingler was optimistic that Tatis (right oblique strain) might avoid the injured list, but the Padres provided no update before Wednesday’s contest. … CF Trent Grisham (bruised left heel) took live batting practice Wednesday.
+Padres: Tingler said Tatis (right oblique strain) was progressing after being injured when hitting a fly on Tuesday night and might be out only day-to-day.
+“We’ll see where we’re at tomorrow,” Tingler said.
+“He’ll probably get some swings in.” … CF Trent Grisham (bruised left heel) took live batting practice Wednesday.
 The 2020 Gold Glove winner has not played since May 21.

-Cubs: INF/OF Kris Bryant and C Willson Contreras got the day off. … OFs Jason Heyward (strained left hamstring) and Jake Marisnick (strained right hamstring) left for rehab assignments with Triple-A Iowa and could rejoin the Cubs in San Francisco this weekend.
+Cubs: OFs Jason Heyward (strained left hamstring) and Jake Marisnick (strained right hamstring) left for rehab assignments with Triple-A Iowa and could rejoin the Cubs in San Francisco this weekend.

 UP NEXT